 Estate planning is the umbrella term assigned to the documents that protect your decisions and distribute your assets in the event of death or incapacitation.

 Having an estate plan is greatly beneficial to you and your family—a good plan can ensure that your wishes are carried out fully and your interests are protected.
+This is why having a qualified estate planning attorney is so important.

 For most people, an estate plan includes an advance health care directive, a will, a durable power of attorney and a living trust.